 Few things make us feel more helpless than watching someone we love and care about suffer.
-When my son Brandon died I remember my best friend coming into my bedroom, where I was curled up on the bed, and just sitting there for a long time.
-When I peeked out from the bedsheets I saw in her face how helpless she felt.
-Her hands were shaking and I could see she wanted to say or do something, but at the same time she had no idea how to help her grieving friend.
+When my son Brandon died, I remember my best friend coming into my bedroom, where I was curled up on the bed, and just sitting there for a long time.
+When I peeked out from the bedsheets, I saw in her face how helpless she felt.
+Her hands were shaking, and I could see she wanted to say or do something, but at the same time, she had no idea how to help her grieving friend.

-Helping a grieving friend is complicated by the fact that each person grieves differently, just as each loss we experience is different.
+Helping a grieving friend is complicated by the fact that each person grieves or mourns differently, just as each loss we experience is different.
 Often, we are so afraid of doing the wrong thing that we do nothing.
 Or we fall back into trite words that feel empty.

 I like to think the best way to help a grieving friend is to think of it as a practice, much like a yoga or meditation practice.
-We know it will never be perfect and instead we focus on consistently showing up, rather than being worried about getting it right.
+We know it will never be perfect and instead, we focus on consistently showing up, rather than being worried about getting it right.

 Below I’ve shared seven of the ways my friend was able to help me while I was grieving my son’s death.
 If you're wondering how you can be there for a friend is battling grief, these ideas may help you to communicate more easily and with compassion.

-When you see your friend, maybe for the first time after his/her loss, it’s OK to own that you don’t know what to do help them.
-When we show up with the most open and honest version of ourselves it gives others permission to do the same.
+When you see your friend, maybe for the first time after his/her loss, it’s OK to own that you don’t know what to do to help them.
+When we show up with the most open and honest version of ourselves, it gives others permission to do the same.
 It also lets the other person know that we're here to help and have the courage to stay with them, but we don’t know what to do.

-Simply listening with an open heart can help a grieving friend
+Simply listening with an open heart can help a grieving friend.

 You can also say something like, “Hey, I have no idea what this is like for you, but I care about you and want to help”.
-Keeping it honest and simple allows us freedom from trying to say the right thing and instead being able to show up wholeheartedly.
+Keeping it honest and simple allows us freedom from trying to say the right thing and instead, being able to show up wholeheartedly.

 So often we feel like we need to have an answer or say something wise that will make everything better.
 Your friend’s not broken; he/she is grieving, and grieving is a normal and natural part of the human experience.